-We’re one week away from America’s most popular horse race — the Kentucky Derby!
-Known as “The most exciting two minutes in sports,” the Kentucky Derby generates massive betting action, so let’s look at key betting indicators and the leading favorites who will generate the most bets and interest.
+We’re one week away from America’s most popular horse race — the Kentucky Derby.
+Known as “the most exciting two minutes in sports,” the Kentucky Derby generates massive betting action, so let’s look at key betting indicators and the leading favorites who will generate the most bets and interest.

-Keys Indicators to Winning the Kentucky Derby
+Key indicators to winning the Kentucky Derby

 A key indicator when handicapping the Kentucky Derby is to account for pace and determine how a horse’s energy is distributed against that pace.
 The Derby requires recent sharp form displayed over a distance of ground in preparation for each 3-year-olds race at 1 1/4 miles.
 It’s also important to understand and evaluate how a horse has run leading up to the Kentucky Derby rather than the far less important where the horse finished and in what time he completed his prior races.

 No race generates more interest and wagering action than the Kentucky Derby when it comes to horse race betting.
-TVG offers pari-mutuel betting and provides the perfect online destination with live streaming capabilities for racing enthusiasts following and betting the races.
+TVG offers pari-mutuel betting and provides the perfect online destination, with livestreaming capabilities for racing enthusiasts following and betting the races.

-Top 2022 Kentucky Derby Runners
+Top 2022 Kentucky Derby runners

-The top 6 horses that best meet Super Screener criteria and expected value include two horses formerly trained by Bob Baffert, who was suspended 90 days last month by Churchill Downs.
+The top 6 horses who best meet Super Screener criteria and expected value include two horses formerly trained by Bob Baffert, who was suspended for 90 days last month by Churchill Downs.
 So Baffert transferred Messier and Taiba to trainer Tim Yakteen, and the colts are eligible to run in the 2022 Derby and are among the leading favorites.

-- Zandon – jockey Flavien Prat.
+- Zandon — Jockey Flavien Prat.
 Trained by Chad Brown and winner of the Blue Grass Stakes last race, Zandon will be closing from well off the pace as he did winning the Blue Grass and hitting the board in his two previous Derby prep races.
 He meets nearly all Super Screener criteria and had a 100+ BRIS Late Pace figure.
 His recent workout over the Churchill Downs track was stellar.

 - Smile Happy — jockey Corey Lanerie.
 Trained by Kenny McPeek, Smile Happy has finished runner-up in his Derby prep races this year, including the last race as the favorite in the Blue Grass.
-Smile Happy did win over the Churchill Downs track last Nov. in a strong edition of the Kentucky Jockey Club.
+Smile Happy did win over the Churchill Downs track last November in a strong edition of the Kentucky Jockey Club.
 He falls one point short on the Super Screener BRIS Speed Rating = 102+ criterion but projects to move forward and handle the added distance.
-Smile Happy will sit a great mid-pack trip in the Derby and offer some value off his last race finish.
+Smile Happy will sit a great midpack trip in the Derby and offer some value off his last race finish.

-- Epicenter – jockey Joel Rosario.
-Trained by Steve Asmussen, Epicenter became the Derby favorite after winning the Louisiana Derby; his second straight Derby prep victory after winning the Risen Star wire-to-wire in front of Smile Happy and Zandon.
+- Epicenter — Jockey Joel Rosario.
+Trained by Steve Asmussen, Epicenter became the Derby favorite after winning the Louisiana Derby, his second straight Derby prep victory after winning the Risen Star wire-to-wire in front of Smile Happy and Zandon.
 He is tactical, which has become a very beneficial asset ever since the Kentucky Derby points system was implemented.
 In winning the longer 1 3/16 Louisiana Derby, Epicenter tracked a slower pace but unfurled a very strong BRIS Late Pace figure of 106.